EzyDVD: EzyDVD website

 The EzyDVD website claims to be Australia's largest online DVD store, as well as purportedly being recognised as Australia's #1 DVD destination.
 It has a large library of all genres of DVD, Ultra HD Blu-ray and Blu-ray Discs, and boasts reputedly the largest forthcoming release list of any online retailer.
 The site features new release information, a separate Ultra HD Blu-ray section, individual category pages, advance future release notification functionality, numerous specials, exclusive offers (including the company's exclusive Collector's Tin packaging), and regular "Beat the Bomb" time-limited specials.

 EzyGames

-In 2007 EzyDVD started and launched its new online store, EzyGames.
-The site specialised in video games including Sony PlayStation, PSP, PS2, PS3, Xbox 360, Nintendo Wii, Nintendo DS and PC games.
-They also sold PlayStation, Xbox and Nintendo consoles and accessories.
+In 2007 EzyDVD launched its online store, EzyGames.
+The site specialised in video games for PlayStation, PSP, PlayStation 2, PlayStation 3, Xbox 360, Wii, Nintendo DS, and Microsoft Windows.
+It also sold PlayStation, Xbox, and Nintendo consoles and accessories.
 EzyDVD customers could use the same user account for both sites.

 The EzyGames site was closed in 2009 and video games became available to purchase from the EzyDVD site itself.
-However, as of February 2021 video games are no longer available for customers to buy on the EzyDVD website.
+As of February 2021 video games are no longer available for customers to buy on the EzyDVD website.